aztechead/edge-terrarium/docs/project-structure.md

 # Project Structure

-This document explains the organization and structure of the Edge-Terrarium project.
+This document explains the organization and structure of the Edge-Terrarium project, including the recent architectural improvements that provide better separation of concerns and maintainability.

 ## Directory Overview